isabella232/routinator-manual/source/json-metrics.rst

     The number of invalid :term:`certificate revocation lists <Certificate Revocation List (CRL)>`.

-    A manifest is invalid if it is not correctly encoded or is not correctly signed by the issuing CA.
+    A CRL is invalid if it is not correctly encoded or is not correctly signed by the issuing CA.

 ``staleCRLs``